drago-ex/parameters/readme.md

 Easier access to individual directories.

 ## Instruction
-Inject the class to base Presenter and use
+Inject the class to Presenter and use
 ```php
 $this->dirs->getPublicDir();
 ...